 24. Set up an actual tent inside and have a sleepover w/toys.

-26. Invite neighborhood kids over for a bike rodeo.
+26. Go for a bike ride or invite friends over for a bike rodeo.

 27. Spread butcher paper out and draw a city.